-Go to Gross payments - labour hire or other specified payments on page 15.
+Go to Gross payments - labour hire or other specified payments below.

 The amounts you show at E and F are the total income you received that was subject to a voluntary agreement to withhold tax and include the tax withheld.
-You will be able to calculate this amount from your completed payment summary schedule.
+You will be able to calculate this amount from your completed Individual PAYG payment summary schedule 2010.

-STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule, derived from primary production activities, that have a V in the TYPE box.
+STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule, derived from primary production activities that have a V in the Type box.
 Write the total at E item P8 on page 2 of your schedule.
 Do not show cents.

-STEP 2 Add up all the Gross payment amounts on your completed payment summary schedule, derived from non-primary production activities, that have a V in theTYPE box.
+STEP 2 Add up all the Gross payment amounts on your completed payment summary schedule, derived from non-primary production activities that have a V in the Type box.
 Write the total at F. Do not show cents.